TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/inputoutput.rst

    18

-``f.tell()`` returns an integer giving the file object's current position in the file represented as number of bytes from the beginning of the file when in binary mode and an opaque number when in text mode.
+``f.tell()`` returns an integer giving the file object's current position in the file represented as number of bytes kutoka the beginning of the file when in binary mode and an opaque number when in text mode.

 To change the file object's position, use ``f.seek(offset, whence)``.
-The position is computed from adding *offset* to a reference point; the reference point is selected by the *whence* argument.
-A *whence* value of 0 measures from the beginning of the file, 1 uses the current file position, and 2 uses the end of the file as the reference point.  *whence* can be omitted and defaults to 0, using the beginning of the file as the reference point. ::
+The position is computed kutoka adding *offset* to a reference point; the reference point is selected by the *whence* argument.
+A *whence* value of 0 measures kutoka the beginning of the file, 1 uses the current file position, and 2 uses the end of the file as the reference point.  *whence* can be omitted and defaults to 0, using the beginning of the file as the reference point. ::